 Moreover, all the photos in this series are done by iPhone and its apps.
 I argue if the extensive use of the smartphone.
-Because the camera has already become the primary trend of taking daily photos, and if this trend has a significant impact and change in our ways of seeing nowadays.
-The rapid development of handy photography influences our concept of the documentary, it also challenges the value of high art that was once the main and only concept on photography.
+Because the camera has already become the primary trend of taking daily photos.
+And if this trend has a significant impact and change in our ways of seeing nowadays.
+The rapid development of handy photography influences our concept of the documentary.
+It also challenges the value of high art that was once the main and only concept of photography.

-The last but not the least, if nowadays photography has become so accessible and easy, does it mean that there is no reason for being an artist with the medium of photography?
-I don’t think so, not because I see being an artist is supreme or exclusive, instead, I would like to make use of the rapid development of photography as a communication tool, of which it is more acceptable and easier to be accessed with the public.
+Finally, if photography has become so accessible and easy, does it mean that there is no reason for being an artist with the medium of photography?
+I don’t think so, not because I see being an artist as supreme or exclusive.
+Instead, I would like to use the rapid development of photography as a communication tool, which is more acceptable and easier to access with the public.

 Wai Kit Lam